 New Zealand has a very dynamic society.
-Our isolated location in the world, place in the South Pacific, and love of the outdoors, sport, and art make New Zealanders and our culture very unique.
+Our isolated location in the world, our place in the South Pacific, and our love of the outdoors, sports, and art make New Zealanders and our culture unique.

 Manaakitanga is all about hospitality and kindness.
 It sums up the acts of welcoming and looking after guests by offering hospitality, generosity and mutual respect.
-The concept is important to many New Zealanders.
-It is even recognised by our government as one of the two core values of our tourism strategy.
+The concept is essential to many New Zealanders.
+Our government even recognised it as one of the two core values of our tourism strategy.

 Kaitiakitanga is the strong sense of respect and guardianship Māori have for the natural environment.

-Today's modern nation of New Zealand is still very young, colonized only in the 1850s.
-The political system is based on the Westminster parliamentary system inherited from Great Britain but has evolved in recent years to a more European styled party representation system.
+Today's modern nation of New Zealand is still very young, colonized in the 1850s.
+The political system is based on the Westminster parliamentary system inherited from Great Britain but has evolved in recent years to a more European-styled party representation system.